 Most work for the written examinations is normally completed in the first year of the course, so that most of the second year can be devoted to the dissertation, but some text work may be carried over into the second year if this is convenient.
 You will be required to choose, in consultation with your supervisor, the special subjects that you wish to study during your first term so that set texts can be approved by the Faculty Board towards the end of that term.

-After approval by the Faculty Board, set texts will be published in the Course Handbook, which can be accessed via the faculty's course webpage.
+After approval by the Faculty Board, set texts will be published in the Course Handbook.
 There is less urgency in choosing a thesis topic, but you should have a general idea of the field you wish to work in by the middle of your second term so that thesis supervision can be arranged by your general supervisor.
 You should have a clear idea of your thesis topic by the end of the Trinity term in your first year so that you can work on your thesis over the summer vacation.

 Oriental studies graduates have found employment in many diverse fields including business, finance law, civil service, journalism, government and industry.
 Many graduates have also undertaken further research into subjects linked with Oriental studies and have pursued successful careers in the academic world, education and in museums.

-For more information please refer to the Course Handbook.
+For more information please refer to the MPhil in Jewish Studies in the Graeco-Roman Period 2017-18 Course Handbook.